 - changing the device metadata

-- reading metadata of the application associated with the device
+- reading metadata of the fleet associated with the device

 - reading variables associated with the device

 - reading variables for the fleet that is associated with the device

 - reading build logs of the fleet associated with the device

 If a device is compromised, the device API key can only be used to read information about the device or the fleet the device is associated with.
 A fleet owner can remove and revoke the API key of a compromised device by simply deleting the device from the dashboard.

 A device API key also allows a device to request the latest release.
 When a device requests an update, this API key is sent to balena and authenticated.
 Once the API key has been authenticated, a Docker pull is initiated on the device.

 Both the Docker pull request and the actual image download process are performed using HTTPS, so are TLS encrypted.
 HTTPS connections are always outbound from the device to the balena service, meaning that no inbound connections are created and no inbound ports on the firewall are required.

 When the VPN is enabled, SSH access is available to the service using the balena dashboard or the CLI.

 Cloudlink disallows device-to-device traffic and prohibits outbound traffic to the Internet.
 If a device were compromised, this ensures that it cannot contaminate another device.
 To achieve this the Cloudlink service is configured to run with iptables default